solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

 ## Quick start: manual Azure set up instructions

-As you continue with this guide, you will be able to take advantage of the environment automation scripts that will build and configure much of your environment.
-It is important to understand the basic Azure **concepts** before running automated scripts.
+As part of this guide, there are environment automation setup scripts provided that will build and configure much of the environment needed for the sample application.
+It is important to understand the basic Azure **concepts** before running the automated scripts.
 Walking through each steps will help provide additional context and learning opportunities.
-You will be able to create an environment in a few minutes.
+The scripts will create an environment in a few minutes rather an requiring to to walk through lengthy setup exercises.

 >**Note:** The sample application has been tested with PHP version 7.4. **We recommend deploying to 7.4 environment**.
 Deploying to a 8.X requires a slightly different configuration as the underlying web server has changed.